Lazarus 1972 - 2022 at La MaMa from September 29 - October 16

-Written and directed by Ping Chong, Lazarus 1972 – 2022 features Christopher Caines as Lazarus and Jeannie Hutchins as Woman.
+Written and directed by Ping Chong, Lazarus 1972 – 2022 features Christopher Caines as Lazarus, Jeannie Hutchins as Woman, Chaesong Kim as Figure 1, Nancy McArthur as Figure 2, and Tiffany Tan as Figure 3.
 The creative team includes Watoko Ueno (Set Design), Hao Bai (Lighting Design), Stefani Mar (Costume Design), Ernesto Valenzuela (Sound Design), and Katherine Freer (Projection Design).

 Performances of Lazarus 1972–2022 take place Thursday – Saturday at 8pm, and Saturday & Sunday at 4pm at La MaMa Downstairs Theater (66 East Fourth Street, NY, NY 10003).
 Tickets are $30 ($25 for students and seniors), inclusive of all fees, and can be purchased at lamama.org or 646-430-5374.
 The first ten tickets to every performance are $10.
 The September 29 preview performance will be pay-what-you-can.
 Running time is approximately one hour.